OnurKorkmaz1/OnurKorkmaz1/README.md

 - ✫ I have a big interest in Python for Revit API.
 - 🌱 I’m currently learning **IFC.JS and Three.JS**
 - ✍ I write technical blogs, You can visit my blog site at [DEV]((https://www.korkmazonur.com/)).
-- 🔗 Looking to collaborate on AEC tech world projects.
+- 🔗 I'm seeking for opportunities to work with others on innovative projects that improve productivity in the AEC sector.
 - 💬 Ask me about **BIM**
 - 📫 How to reach me **krkmaz.onur@gmail.com**
 - 📄 Know about my experiences [Resume](https://www.korkmazonur.com/about-1)